droglenc/NCMTH107/modules/BEDAQuant_CE2.md

 1. Proportion of population with a post-secondary education and the proportion of the population that have been incarcerated.
 1. Temperature and sales of ice cream.
 1. Hours spent exercising and percent body fat.
-1. Average annual mount of snowfall and the proportion that support conceal-and-carry gun laws (recorded for states from across the U.S.)
+1. Average annual amount of snowfall and the proportion that support conceal-and-carry gun laws (recorded for states from across the U.S.)
 1. Husbands' and wife's ages.
 1. Golfers' putting success and the distance of the putt.